 Mono Lake Tufa State Natural Reserve is located near Yosemite National Park within Mono County, in eastern California.
 The lack of an outlet to the ocean causes high levels of salts to accumulate in the lake.
 Many columns of limestone rise above the surface of Mono Lake.
 These limestone towers consist primarily of calcium carbonate minerals.
 This type of limestone rock is referred to as tufa, which is a term used for limestone that forms in low to moderate temperatures.
 The tufa originally formed at the bottom of the lake.
 It took many decades or even centuries to form the well-recognized tufa towers.
 When lake levels fell, the tufa towers came to rise above the water surface and stand as the majestic pillars seen today.

 Continue reading Dramatic tufa towers emerge from the surface of Mono Lake

 Kelvin-Helmholtz clouds, also known as ‘billow clouds’, look like rolling ocean waves in the sky.
 The clouds often form on windy days, when two air currents of varying speeds meet in the atmosphere.
 It’s believed that this kind of clouds inspired the swirls in van Gogh’s ‘Starry Night‘.

-Fjaðrárgljúfur is a canyon in south east Iceland about 100 m deep and about 2 kilometres long, with the Fjaðrá river flowing through it.
+Fjaðrárgljúfur is a canyon in south east Iceland.
+The Fjaðrá river flows through it.
 The canyon has steep walls and winding water.
-It is located near the Ring Road, not far from the village of Kirkjubæjarklaustur.
+It is up to 100 m deep and about 2 kilometers long.
+Its origins date back to the cold periods of the Ice Age, about two million years ago.
 The canyon was created by progressive erosion by flowing water from glaciers through the rocks and palagonite over millennia.
 A waterfall flows down the western side of the canyon, visible from an observation platform at the end of a one-mile hike up the eastern edge.